Yisroel Moshe Olewski: Biography

-Rabbi Yisroel Moshe Olewski was born in Osięciny Poland on September 26, 1916.
+Rabbi Yisroel Moshe Olewski was born in Osięciny on 26 September 1916.
 His father was Rabbi Yehuda Aryeh and his mother was Henna Rivka, the daughter of Rabbi Dovid Shlomo Zalman Neiman who was the Rabbi of Osięciny.
-Rabbi Yisroel Moshe Olewski's father died when he was 6 years old and he was sent to study in a yeshiva in Włocławek.
-Thereafter, he studied in a yeshiva in Warsaw and then in Yeshiva Chachmei Lublin.
-When he became of age, Rabbi Olewski married and settled in his father-in-law's hometown of Izbica Kujawska.
+The family were followers of the Agudath Israel movement.
+Rabbi Olewski's father died when he was 6 years old.
+He was sent to study at yeshivas in Włocławek, Warsaw and Lublin, completing his education in 1939 at Yeshiva Chachmei Lublin.
+When he became of age, Rabbi Olewski married his wife Slata and settled in his father-in-law's hometown of Izbica Kujawska.

 Rabbi of Radziejów

 Rabbi Olewski received his rabbinical ordination from Rabbi Menachem Ziemba.
-Thereafter he became the rabbi of Radziejów Poland.
+Thereafter he became the rabbi of Radziejów.

 Leadership roles in Germany

-Rabbi in Bergen-Belsen

-Rabbi Olewski survived the Holocaust and was liberated in Bergen-Belsen on April 11, 1945.
+During the Holocaust, Rabbi Olewski was confined to the Częstochowa Ghetto.
+His mother, wife, and son were murdered in Treblinka extermination camp.
+He was interred at Buchenwald and Mittelbau-Dora concentration camp before being transferred to Bergen-Belsen, from where he was liberated on 11 April 1945.
 He was appointed to be one of member rabbis of the bais din in Bergen-Belsen and together with the other rabbis was instrumental in permitting numerous agunot to remarry.

 Chief Rabbi of Celle

-In late 1945, Rabbi Olewski was appointed by the British Chief Rabbi's Religious Council to be the Chief Rabbi of Celle which was located in the British Zone of Germany.In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and its appointees were required to wrap up their operations in Germany.
+In late 1945, Rabbi Olewski was appointed by the British Chief Rabbi's Religious Council to be the Chief Rabbi of Celle which was located in the British Zone of Germany, working closely with Michael Munk, the first post-WWII Rabbi of Berlin.
+Throughout the latter half of 1945, he and Munk administered and organised for the Jewish community in displaced persons camps in northern Germany, mostly in what is now Lower Saxony, including Lüneburg, Lübeck, Uelzen, Braunschweig, Hanover, Hallendorf, and Diepholz.

+In 1949, the British occupation of North-West Germany ended and the British Chief Rabbi's Religious Emergency Council and its appointees were required to wrap up their operations in Germany.
 However, the local Jewish community asked Rabbi Olewski to continue as their Rabbi and Rabbi Olewski remained in his position.
-Ultimately in 1950, he decided to emigrate to the United States.
+Ultimately in October 1950, he decided to emigrate to the United States.

 Rabbi Olewski was also appointed to be one of the member Rabbis of the Vaad Harabonim of The British Zone, which was established and led by Rabbi Yoel Halpern.